 COST - EFC = Need

 The next step is to use this result to determine a student's eligibility for various financial aid resources.
 Once the specific types of financial aid are determined, a financial aid award notification is prepared and sent to the student from the SLU Financial Aid Office.
 Notifications are sent at different times of the year depending on class level.
 For example, Early Decision candidates might receive their award notifications as early as December.
-Regular decision candidates are usually notified in mid-March and continuing students in May and June.
+Regular decision candidates are usually notified in mid-March and continuing students beginning in May.